aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-08-reverse-order-unique-indexes.md

---- cson
+---
   title: "Reverse order unique queries in IndexedDB"
   metaTitle: "Reverse order unique queries in IndexedDB"
   description: "The quirk of reverse index querying in IndexedDB and in turn db.js"
   revised: "2012-10-08"
   date: "2012-10-08"
-tags: ["indexeddb","web"]
+  tags:
+    - "indexeddb"
+    - "web"
   migrated: "true"
-urls: ["/web/reverse-order-unique-indexes"]
+  urls:
+    - "/web/reverse-order-unique-indexes"
-summary: """
+  summary: ""

-"""
 ---
 [In my post my db.js querying](http://www.aaron-powell.com/web/dbjs-indexes-and-queries) I covered how to do reverse unique queries with db.js using the `desc().distinct()` method chaining which will query an index for the unique items, but it'll do it in reverse order, essentially it will set a [`IDBCursor` direction of `prevunique`](http://www.w3.org/TR/IndexedDB/#cursor-concept).